sarahgoodwin93/kmc-projects/README.md

 # Key Project Goals

 The main goal of the site is to offer a one-stop-shop for clients of KMC Projects.
 This main goal can be split into smaller goals, they include
-- Being able to be able to contact KMC Projects and enquire about working with them.
+- Being able to contact KMC Projects and enquire about working with them.
 - See what kind of services KMC Projects offer
 - Read about case studies to see they type of work they can provide
 - Purchase parts from the distribution products list